A White bar owner claimed self-defense in killing a Black protester. But his own words show otherwise, prosecutors say.

 The grand jury decided against charging the case as a hate crime, despite accusations from relatives and former customers of racism, according to the World-Herald.
 Gardner denied those claims to the newspaper.
 Witnesses told The Post of that racist language fueled the conflict before Scurlock was shot.

-“Being a racist is not against the law,” said the special prosecutor on Tuesday.
+“Being a racist is not against the law,” the special prosecutor said on Tuesday.

 Wayne argued that Scurlock’s family “shouldn’t have had to go through this route with having a second or third set of eyes indict this person.”